alandefreitas/futures/docs/motivation.md

     g.wait_for_all();
     ```

 Tasks in a task graph are analogous to deferred futures whose continuations are defined before the execution starts.
-However, we need to explicitly define all relationships between tasks before any execution starts, which might be inconvenient in some applications.
-Futures and async functions, on the other hand, allow us to 1) combine eager and lazy tasks, and 2) directly express their relationships in code without any explicit graph containers.
+However, we need to explicitly define all relationships between tasks before any execution starts, which might be
+inconvenient in some applications.
+Futures and async functions, on the other hand, allow us to 1) combine eager and lazy
+tasks, and 2) directly express their relationships in code without any explicit graph containers.

-On the other hand, [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf) proposed the concept deferred work, in opposition to eager futures, such as [std::future].
-The idea is that a task related to a future should not start before its continuation is applied.
-This eliminates the race between the result and the continuation in eager futures.
+On the other hand, [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf) proposed the concept of
+deferred work, in opposition to eager futures, such as [std::future].
+The idea is that a task related to a future should
+not start before its continuation is applied.
+This eliminates the race between the result and the continuation in eager
+futures.
 Futures with deferred work are lock-free and easier to implement ([example](https://godbolt.org/z/jWYno73nE)).

 ### Senders and Receivers

-To differentiate this "Future" concept proposed in P1055 from [std::future], [P1194](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1194r0.html) proposes the name "senders" to represent the "deferred" concept defined in P1055.
-The paper also proposes to rename the function `then` to `submit` to suggest the possibility that it may in fact submit the task for execution.
+To differentiate this "Future" concept proposed in P1055 from a [std::future],
+[P1194](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1194r0.html) proposes the name "senders" to represent
+the "deferred" concept defined in [P1055](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1055r0.pdf).
+The
+paper also proposes to rename the function `then` to `submit` to suggest the possibility that it may in fact submit the
+task for execution.

+More recently, [P2300](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2300r1.html) and [libunifex] propose a
+model based on "senders" and "receivers" for asynchronous operations.
+From
+a [computer science perspective](#in-computer-science), senders and receivers are constraints for futures and promises.
+From a C++ perspective, these are defined as [concepts](https://en.cppreference.com/w/cpp/language/constraints) rather
-More recently, [P2300](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p2300r1.html) and [libunifex] propose a model based on "senders" and "receivers" for asynchronous operations.
-In this model, the analogous to a [std::promise] is named a "receiver".
-Thus, the syntax of senders is still analogous to continuable futures:
+than object types.
+For this reason, the syntax of sender types is still analogous to futures:

 === "Futures and Promises"